Geometric designs and Hilbert-Kamke equations of degree five for classical orthogonal polynomials: Acknowledgement

 \section{Acknowledgement}

 This work started about 10 years ago when the third author first got contact with Koichi Kawada to inquire about the significance of Hilbert identity in the modern study of Waring problem.
 The authors gradually came to realize the validity of the polynomial identity approach for the degree four and five cases, and finally ended up writing the present paper.
 We would like to express our sincere appreciation to him.
 It is also our great pleasure to thank Eiichi Bannai who kindly told us~\cite[p.208, Problem 2]{BBI2016} and then motivated us to study the explicit construction of rational interval designs.
 The authors would also like to thank Hideki Matsumura for kindly informing us an interesting observation on Chernick's solution of the PTE problem (Remark~\ref{rem:Chernick1}).
 The third author would like to thank Rossman Wayne for giving many valuable suggestions to improve the presentation of this paper.
+The authors would like to thank the referee for helpful comments and suggestions.